mojay2/MedTrackApp/README.md

 - [ ] Make snackbars/toast on success and on invalid details

 ### Medicine Details Screen
-- [ ] No logic for active and inactive programs, currently, the first program found is the active one (on my prio)
+- [x] No logic for active and inactive programs, currently, the first program found is the active one (on my prio)
-- [ ] No calculation for weeks left, and program end date.
+- [x] No calculation for weeks left, and program end date.

 ### Medicine Cabinet Screen
-- [ ] Active Medicine functionality is not used
+- [x] Active Medicine functionality is not used
-- [ ] Active Status implementation
-- [ ] Add logic for active/inactive medicine

 ### Home Screen
 - [ ] Didnt use floating action button and active medicine.
-An embedded class is used to populate the home screen (yung mga inner join shit), which is hard to "set active"
+An embedded class is used to populate the home screen (yung mga inner join stuff), which is hard to "set active"
 - [ ] taking med must be disabled if medicine quantity will be negative after (w/ snackbar)